tigerneil/USTP/README.md

 # USTP
 Use Superintelligent Tabot Please!

-We make tab management to another level with the power from Google Gemini.
+We make tab management to another level with the power from Google Gemini (You should have the access to Gemini API).
 You can discuss with the tabs now!